Cherreads

 She nodded slowly, the fierce light returning to her eyes.

-"I do," she whispered, leaning in, a tiny, relieved laugh escaping her.
+"I promise," she whispered, leaning in, a tiny, relieved laugh escaping her.
 "Because I'm not going anywhere."

 He opened his mouth to say something more, but she gave him no chance.

 Her mouth found his, slow and certain, like a truth she'd finally decided to speak.
-It was a full, certain kiss, claiming the promise they had just made to defy the distance between heartbeats.
+It was a full, imperfect, certain kiss.
+Claiming the promise they had just made to defy the distance between heartbeats.

 "I'm sorry…" she whispered into his shoulder.
 "Richard, I am so sorry…"